LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

   are **complete** spaces of **weakly differentiable** functions.

-- **Smooth functions are dense** in $W^{k,p}(\Omega)$ if $\Omega$ is bounded and has $C^1$ boundary.
+- **Smooth functions are dense** in $W^{k,p}(\Omega)$ if $\Omega$ is bounded and has Lipschitz boundary.
 This lets us manipulate Sobolev functions as if they were smooth and then take limits.
 In particular, we can **extend and restrict** functions to
   $\partial \Omega$.